Washers & Dryers

 Why Your Dryer Takes Forever in Winter: The Cold Weather Connection CT Homeowners Don't Know About

-If you've noticed your dryer takes longer in winter, you're not alone—and you're not imagining things.
-Every year, we hear from frustrated Connecticut homeowners convinced their dryer is failing, only to discover the real culprit is the cold weather itself.
-Understanding why this happens can save you from unnecessary repair bills, premature appliance replacement, and those sky-high winter energy costs that already strain CT household budgets.
+If your dryer takes longer in winter, you're not alone—and you're not imagining it.
+Every season, we hear from frustrated Connecticut homeowners convinced their dryer is failing, only to discover the real culprit is the cold weather itself.
+Understanding why this happens can save you from unnecessary repair bills, premature appliance replacement, and the sky-high energy costs that already strain CT household budgets.

-The Science Behind Why Your Dryer Takes Longer in Winter
+Why Your Dryer Takes Longer in Winter: The Science

 Cold air holds significantly less moisture than warm air.
-When your dryer exhausts hot, humid air through the vent and it meets freezing outdoor temperatures, condensation can form inside the vent itself.
-This moisture can partially obstruct airflow and, in extreme cases, freeze into ice buildup that further restricts the vent.
+When your dryer exhausts hot, humid air through the vent and it meets freezing outdoor temperatures, condensation forms inside the vent itself.
+That moisture can partially obstruct airflow—and in extreme cases, freeze into ice buildup that restricts the vent even further.

-There's also the reverse problem: when your dryer isn't running, cold air seeps back through the exterior vent flap into the ductwork.
-This means every time you start a load, your dryer must first heat that trapped cold air before it can effectively dry your clothes.
-The temperature differential between your warm drum and the frigid vent creates an efficiency battle your appliance simply can't win as easily as it does in July.
+There's also the reverse problem.
+When your dryer isn't running, cold air seeps back through the exterior vent flap into the ductwork.
+Every time you start a load, your dryer must first heat that trapped cold air before it can effectively dry your clothes.
+The temperature gap between your warm drum and the frigid vent creates an efficiency battle your appliance simply can't win the way it does in July.

 Why Connecticut Homes Are Especially Vulnerable

-Connecticut's housing stock creates unique challenges for dryer performance.
+Connecticut's housing stock creates unique challenges for dryer performance in winter.
 Many colonials, capes, and split-levels have laundry rooms positioned far from exterior walls, resulting in vent runs of 15, 20, or even 30+ feet.
-The longer your vent, the more heat loss occurs before that air ever reaches the outside.
+The longer your vent, the more heat escapes before that air ever reaches the outside.

-Even worse, these vents frequently run through unheated spaces—garages, crawlspaces, and attics where temperatures can drop well below freezing.
-At MY APPLIANCE Repair, we regularly find vents in these spaces completely lined with frost during January and February.
+Even worse, these vents frequently run through unheated spaces—garages, crawlspaces, and attics where temperatures drop well below freezing.
+At MY APPLIANCE Repair, our technicians regularly find vents in these spaces completely lined with frost during January and February.

-• Long vent runs mean more surface area for heat to escape and condensation to form
+• Long vent runs mean more surface area for heat loss and condensation

 • Unheated spaces rapidly cool exhaust air before it exits